Erythrina lysistemon (Ery-l.) = Common Coral. Tree/= Lucky. Bean Tree

 A repertorization of the proving using 8 rubrics: Ars., Rhus-t. and Hep. were the toprated remedies.

 A second repertorization limited only to plant remedies of the Leguminosae family, produced Physostigma, Baptisia tinctoria and Cytisus laburnum as the toprated remedies.
-The researcher did not attempt to hypothesize the reason for these findings as it was not in the scope of this study to do so.
+The researcher did not attempt to

 Clinical conditions

 A number of provers experienced symptoms that might be related to Influenza such as headaches, general tiredness and myalgia.
 Many provers also experienced symptoms associated with rheumatic complaints such as muscle weakness and tightness of the body.
 Other clinical conditions to consider are Allergies, especially rhinitis, sinusitis and hay fever.
 This would also include skin eruptions and dermatitis.
-Also to be considered gastro-intestinal complaints, migraine/ headaches, neuralgia, autonomic disease, general Sepsis. and inflammation, febrile illnesses and malaria.
+Also to be considered gastro-intestinal complaints, migraine/ headaches, neuralgia, autonomic disease, general sepsis and inflammation, febrile illnesses and malaria.

 Comparison of the homoeopathic proving of Erythrina lysistemon and its traditional use